FRSOURCE/cypress-plugin-visual-regression-diff/README.md

 - via global env configuration,

-- directly, on a matcher level - by passing in plugin options as an argument to `matchImage` command,
+- directly, on a matcher level - by passing in plugin options as an argument to `matchImage` command.

 ## Questions